dr2lopez/encrypted-traffic-management/draft-smith-saag-encrypted-traffic-management.md

 be deemed ‘adult content’, but the Server Name Indication will only indicate the server domain (facebook.com, twitter.com) rather than a URL path to be blocked

+Obscured from network by: not providing the SNI, IPSec

 Application Layer Protocol Negotiation (ALPN) {#alpn}
 ----------------------------------------------------

 ALPN is a TLS extenion which may be used to indicate the application protocol within the TLS session.
-THis is likely to be of more value to the network where it indicates a protocol dedicated to a particular traffic type (such as video streaming) rather than a multi-use protocol.
+This is likely to be of more value to the network where it indicates a protocol dedicated to a particular traffic type (such as video streaming) rather than a multi-use protocol.
 ALPN is used as part of HTTP/2 'h2', but will not indicate the traffic types which may make up streams within an HTTP/2 multiplex.

 DiffServ Code Points (DSCP) {#dscp}
 ----------------------------------